Convención celebrates 100 years of UFM, approves bylaw changes

 It’s Tuesday and that means ministry teams completed their first day at their work sites!
 BOUNCERS started off the day with Go Time, where our Mission Coordinator Brian Pearce prayed over and commissioned participants as they headed out to their work sites.
 Baton Rouge BOUNCE has twelve ministry teams throughout the city, each doing a variety of tasks such as interior sheetrock, painting, and exterior siding, along with any other repairs homeowners need from flood damage.

-Local media has been very interested in BOUNCE’s presence in Baton Rouge, as participants/p>... [continue]
+Local media has been very interested in BOUNCE’s presence in Baton Rouge, as participants are aiding in ongoing recovery efforts from last year’s flooding. ... [continue]

 I did not sign up for this